Dabo Swinney's Success and Achievements in Timeline

 2012: 11-Win Season and Chick-fil-A Bowl Victory

-In 2012, Swinney led Clemson to its first 11-win season since 1981, with a victory over LSU in the Chick-fil-A Bowl.
-Clemson finished the year ranked 11th in the AP Poll.
+In 2012, Swinney led Clemson to its first 11-win season since 1981, including a victory over LSU in the Chick-fil-A Bowl.

-In 2013, Swinney guided Clemson to their third 10-win season in a row, their first since 1989.
+In 2013, Swinney guided Clemson to their third 10-win season in a row, and defeated Ohio State in the 2014 Orange Bowl.

 December 29, 2014: Russell Athletic Bowl Victory

-On December 29, 2014, Clemson defeated Oklahoma in the Russell Athletic Bowl.
+On December 29, 2014, Clemson, led by their #1 ranked defense, defeated Oklahoma in the Russell Athletic Bowl.

-As of 2014, Swinney was one of only four active head coaches to have five straight top-20 recruiting classes.
+As of 2014, Swinney was one of only four active head coaches to have five consecutive top-20 recruiting classes.

 2015: ACC Championship and National Championship Appearance